1966–67 in Scottish football: Scottish Cup

-The first round produced one of the most famous giant killing results in the history of the competition when Division Two outfit Berwick Rangers eliminated holders Rangers 1–0 at Shielfield, Sammy Reid scoring the game's only goal.
+The first round produced one of the largest upsets in the history of the competition when Division Two outfit Berwick Rangers eliminated holders Rangers 1–0 at Shielfield, with Sammy Reid scoring the game's only goal.

 That result meant Celtic became clear favourites to lift the trophy, and they began with comfortable victories over Arbroath, Elgin City and Queen's Park.
 They then overcame Clyde in a replayed semi-final to set up a final meeting with Aberdeen, who had eliminated Dundee United at the penultimate stage.
 A 2–0 victory in the final saw Celtic lift the Cup for the 19th time, equalling Rangers' record in the competition.